learningOrchestra/mlToolKits/README.md

 cluster_ip = "xx.xx.xxx.xxx"
 Context(cluster_ip)
 ```
-- Each microservice is wrapped into a class.
-Check the [package documentation](https://learningorchestra.github.io/docs/python-apis) for a list of available functions and parameters.
+- Check the [package documentation](https://github.com/learningOrchestra/pythonClient) for a list of available features.

 ## How do I install learningOrchestra?